In this article we will illustrate the features and performance of vertical pumps for sludge treatments.

 As the name suggests, vertical pumps for highly abrasive and / or acidic sludge treat and move waste fluids with a high solids content.
 In fact, slurry is a unique mixture composed of a fluid – usually water – and some type of powdered solid.

-Since the handled material is heavy and it can also contain corrosive or volatile substances, vertical sludge pumps must have a very powerful mechanism.
+Since the handled material is heavy and it can also contain corrosive or volatile substances, a vertical sludge pump must have a very powerful mechanism.

 Experts divide the sludge into two categories: